natalieagus/50002/docs/FPGA/1dproject-sample.md

 3. You have a **Control Unit**, which is simply an FSM that gives out different control signals at various time step.

 {:.important}
-ALL sequential parts that requires CLK is fed with the **SAME default Alchitry CLK at 100MHz.** You can create other submodules to be plugged into your datapath to act as frequency divider (slowing down the clock cycle) but  <span style="color:red; font-weight: bold;">DO NOT MESS with the CLK</span> for the REGFILE and FSM **unless you are a very experienced FPGA developer.**  <>
+ALL sequential parts that requires CLK is fed with the **SAME default Alchitry CLK defined in the alchitry.acf file.** This value is 100Mhz (you can change it but only in the constraint file).
+You can create other submodules to be plugged into your datapath to act as frequency divider (slowing down the clock cycle) but  <span style="color:red; font-weight: bold;">DO NOT MESS with the .clk</span> input of the REGFILE and FSM **unless you are a very experienced FPGA developer.**  <>

 ### Designing the `REGFILE`
 The first step in designing a datapath is to think about **how much storage** you will need, and how many bits of data your machine can support at each cycle?